 16 May 2026

-Your Compiler Is Already Part of Your Security Team made the case for domain primitives: encode constraints in types, the compiler enforces them forever.
-The recurring objection — a wrapper class per int is one heap object per value, plus a pointer to reach it.
+Your Compiler Is Already Part of Your Security Team made the case for domain primitives — types that encode business constraints, as opposed to Java primitives (int, double, long).
+Wrap an int in a PositiveInt and the compiler rejects invalid states forever.
+The recurring objection: a wrapper class per int is one heap object per value, plus a pointer to reach it.
 Fine at the boundary; questionable in a hot loop where allocations and cache misses dominate.

-Project Valhalla in Java 27 EA changes the trade-off.
+Project Valhalla changes the trade-off.
 Value classes let the JVM flatten the wrapper into the array slot, the register, the enclosing object — no header, no indirection.
+All experiments here run on openjdk 27-jep401ea3, the current Valhalla EA build implementing JEP 401.

 That was the friction.
 Value classes lift it — and the same pattern now fits far more use cases.